lafvintech/Ultimate-Starter-Kit-for-Pico-W/docs/source/1.C_Tutorial/0_c_preparation.rst

 * Arduino 2.0 offers a new quick-select feature.
 For the Raspberry Pi Pico W, which is typically not auto-recognized, click Select other board and port.

-* Type Raspberry Pi Pico into the search bar, select it when it shows up, choose the appropriate port, and click OK.
+* Type Raspberry Pi Pico W into the search bar, select it when it shows up, choose the appropriate port, and click OK.

 .. image:: /preparation/img/C_preparation/select_com3.png